 When your computer, cell phone or tablet finally gives out, what do you do?
 You go to your local electronics store and buy a replacement, of course!
-We don’t always think about what happens to the old one we got rid of, and there’s chance it will end up being thrown in the trash and forgotten about.
+We don’t always think about what happens to the old one we got rid of, the e-waste we’re generating, and what will happen to it once it’s thrown in the trash and forgotten about.

 Electronic Waste or e-waste can be any electronic device that is obsolete, broken or is simply not wanted anymore.
 In 2014, Canada generated 799,000 tons of e-waste while the U. S. and China contributed 7.795 million and 6.65 million tons respectively.
 E-waste is not only an issue for our planet but a problem for people too!